A solar cover in use as a pool heater

 A diagram demonstrating how insulation works as a pool heater

-Installing pool insulation is expensive; however, it can save money in the long run.
-Heat absorption by soil is like a slow leak; it does not have a significant impact at any specific moment or in the short term but can cause long-term inefficiencies within the pool system.
+Installing pool insulation is expensive but can save you money in the long run.
+Heat absorption by soil is like a slow leak.
+It does not have a significant impact at any specific moment or in the short term but can cause long-term inefficiencies within the pool system.

 Conclusion